kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 Home Assistant is a server.
 As such, it logs everything that is happening, so that you might spot problems and tweak performance.
 Which is fine, but most people are going to run their Home Assistant from the micro SD card they've got plugged into their Raspberry Pi.
 Micro SD cards die faster with frequent writing.

-I can't say for certain whether this will matter for you, but once you have your Home Assistant set up, it's not a bad idea to prevent the system's storage from burning through your card.
+I can't say for certain whether this will matter for you. but once you have your Home Assistant set up, it's not a bad idea to prevent the system's storage from burning through your card.
 You have a few options:

 + **Use a USB stick** for your Assistant's storage.
 [This rather intenstive post explains how](http://blog.ceard.tech/2017/10/home-assistant-moving-logs-and-database.html)
 + Buy a **class A1 or A2 micro SD card**, since they are rated to last for years with gazillions of writes.